UK Drug Driving Roadside Test

 Increase in number of charges being brought by police for drug driving

-According to research conducted by website confused.com, there has been a marked increase in the number of charges being brought by the police against UK drivers for drug driving (driving while under the influence of drugs ) since the introduction of the roadside drug test known as the drugalyser in 2015.
-The drugalyser tests an oral fluid sample.
+Drug-Driving is a growing UK problem with a steady year on year increase in the number of charges being brought by the police against UK drivers for drug driving (driving while under the influence of drugs )

 See our full range of oral fluid saliva drug testing kits